ralph-mcardell/sh-utils/doc/dict.md

 # non-empty but otherwise don't care value before being passed to
 # dict_declare_simple:
 set_declare() {
-  # Interleave a '_' value between the passed set values to convert to
+  # Insert a '_' value after each passed set value to convert them to
-  # dict key value entry argument pairs.
+  # dict key:value entry argument pairs.
 This has to be done carefully as
   # we are consuming and modifying $@ at the same time!
 The method is:
   #   1. set the count of how many parameter values $@ contains _before_
   #      we start.
 This is because the number of parameters varies as